joselatines/gaming-ecommerce/README.md

 ## Description

 This project was my first website I made in react js.
-I used concepts like hooks, styled components, ternary operators, spread operators, array methods, React Router, component elements, host images on the web, etc.
+I used concepts like hooks, styled components, ternary operators, spread operators, array methods, React Router, component elements, web host images, etc.

-The products data of this website was made by me in a single json file to simulate a data base (thats why is duplicate some titles, descriptions, images but the ids of a single product is uniq).
+The product data for this website was done by me in a single json file to simulate a database (that's why some titles, descriptions, images are duplicated but single product ids are uniq).

-I am currently learning python to upgrade this website and built it its own backend properly.
+I am currently learning python to update this website and build its own backend properly.

 ## External libraries used